Zero Zap

-Zero Zap is a video game produced by the Milton Bradley Company for the Texas Instruments TI-99/4 and TI-99/4A home computer systems and programmed by Herb Schmitz.
-This game was part of the Milton Bradley Gamevision series, which consisted of seven cartridges: Connect Four, Yahtzee, Hangman, Zero Zap, Card Sharp, Stratego, and the Gamevision Demonstration Cartridge.
+Zero Zap is a video game programmed by Herb Schmitz for the TI-99/4 and TI-99/4A home computers and published by Milton Bradley Company in 1979.
+It is part of the Milton Bradley Gamevision series, which consists of seven cartridges: Connect Four, Yahtzee, Hangman, Zero Zap, Card Sharp, Stratego, and the Gamevision Demonstration Cartridge.
 These seven cartridges were the launch titles for the TI-99/4 in 1979.
 This would mark the first third party to actually release games for the TI-99/4 system.
 Milton Bradley was only planning on producing these cartridges for a short time period (about one year) before passing production over to Texas Instruments.

+Reception

-Zero Zap was featured in the 1984 book, The Best Texas Instruments Software: "Zero Zap is colorful, fast-paced, and has excellent sound."
-In contrast, Issue 1 of Classic Gamer Magazine gave Zero Zap a considerably less favorable review: "Moving on, we came across another lame Video-Pinball game.
+Zero Zap is included in the 1984 book, The Best Texas Instruments Software: "Zero Zap is colorful, fast-paced, and has excellent sound."

+In a retrospective look at the game, Issue 1 of Classic Gamer Magazine wrote, "Moving on, we came across another lame Video-Pinball game.
 Zero Zap was for the TI-99/4A home computer....
 Real pinball games, even the video-pinballs of the world are games of skill.
 Zero Zap is pure luck and utter garbage."